 Be extremely judicious in selecting the right facilitator

-Should be highly qualified and well-versed in the social psychology of attitude formation, be excellent and empathetic facilitators, and have a non-threatening and inclusive style that avoids guild trips.
+They should be highly qualified and well-versed in the social psychology of attitude formation, be excellent and empathetic facilitators, and have a non-threatening and inclusive style that avoids guild trips.

 Incorporate unconscious bias assessment tools